CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

 * **Medium computation**.
 Technical specifications: **Core:8; memory 30 GB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h**.
 This option is ideal for running complex statistical or genome analysis.
 You can compare this Desktop to a powerful laptop provided by your IT unit.

-* **Heavy computation**: Technical specifications: **Core:40; memory 168 GB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc4.40core; Billing Units: 78 units/h**.
+* **Heavy computation**: Technical specifications: **Core:32; memory 116 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc.5.32core; Billing Units: 52 units/h**.
 This option is ideal for running non-interactive programmatic analysis (for example, machine learning) that require heavy computation.
 Please do not choose this option for simple analysis, as it consumes much resources.

 ![Launch-virtual-Desktop](images/desktop/desktop-3.png)